TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

 2. We need to split the ciphertext as done for plaintext while encrypting
  ```
-    'ga' 'tl' 'mz' 'cl' 'rq' 'tx'
+    'ga' 'tl' 'mz' 'cl' 'rq' 'xa'
  ```

-3. For the previous Cipher Text **gatlmzclrqtx**, by following the rules we get:
+3. For the previous Cipher Text **gatlmzclrqxa**, by following the rules we get:

 ```
     Plain Text: gatlmzclrqtx